cloudfoundation-community/cloudfoundation.org/docs/understanding-cloud-foundation/readme.md

 Manually maintaining this associated metadata in different functional silos is challenging and burdensome.
 Data inconsistencies are likely and make applying good governance difficult.
 Imagine detecting a critical security vulnerability in one of your AWS Accounts, only to figure out that the responsible security contact is no longer working at your organization...

-This example is only scratching the surface of the complex interdependencies that can exist between pillars.
+This example is only scratching the surface of the complex inter-dependencies that can exist between pillars.
 Managed services for example will require integration with IAM (who can order, configure a service?), Compliance (is the service allowed for a particular cloud environment?) and Chargeback (who's going to pay for the service?) etc.

 ## A Team's Cloud Journey - with IT Services